Elwetana/QuizApp/design.md

   * active integer default 0 //0 = not started, 1 = in progress, 2 = completed
   * started timestamp without timezone
   * value integer not null
+* teams_status
+  * status integer //0 not started, 1 register interest only, 2 register interest and preference (random vs. self-organized teams), 3 team formation in progress, 4 teams are formed

 The primary access device is a mobile phone, desktop performance and ergonomics are not important.